tigeryant/data-structures-algorithms/README.md

 ## Design patterns

 ### Singleton
-Naive implementation of a singleton in Python that makes use of metaclasses.
-This is a naive implementation because it does not behave correctly in a multi-threaded environment - that is, multiple threads can call the creation method simultaneously and get several instances of Singleton class.
+The singleton ensures a class has only one instance, and provides a global point of access to it.
+The example is a naive implementation of a singleton in Python that makes use of metaclasses.
+It is naive because it does not behave correctly in a multi-threaded environment - that is, multiple threads can call the creation method simultaneously and get several instances of Singleton class.

 ### Factory method
-Basic implementation of the factory method in Python.
+The factory method defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+It lets a class defer instantiation to subclasses.
+The example shows a basic implementation of the factory method in Python.
 The user is prompted at runtime to decide which object they want to instantiate.
 The responsibility of instantiating a concrete class (`Student` or `Teacher`) is delegated to the `PersonFactory` class. `Teacher` and `Student` both implement the `IPerson` interface, which ensures that each of them implement the `person_method()`.

 ### Observer
-Implementation of the observer pattern using `Subject` and `Object` interfaces and concrete subclasses for each of these interfaces.
+The observer defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+The example is an implementation of the observer pattern using `Subject` and `Object` interfaces and concrete subclasses for each of these interfaces.
 Observers can be added, removed and notified, and they update themselves when they are notified of a state change in the subject they are observing.

+### Adapter
+The adapter design pattern converts the interface of a class into another interface clients expect.
+It let's classes work together that couldn't otherwise because of incompatible interfaces.
+In the example, a `TurkeyAdapter` adapts a `Turkey` interface into a `Duck` interface.